spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 Such a project includes :

-* An Ansible [playbook file] (../../main/ansible/project-playbook.yml) with set of tasks divided in three groups: build docker images, test docker images and application, clean (remove docker images build in this playbook).
+* An Ansible [playbook file](../../main/ansible/project-playbook.yml) with set of tasks divided in three groups: build docker images, test docker images and application, clean (remove docker images build in this playbook).
 * A [base Dockerfile](../../main/docker/base/Dockerfile) to build a base image containing Linux, utilities and the TIBCO StreamBase runtime
 * A [start-node](../../main/docker/base/start-node) script to start a node
 * An [application Dockerfile](../../main/docker/application/Dockerfile) to build an application image containing the application archive - this is based on the base image